-Another culture strength of Amazon is how it shuns flashy presentations.
+Another cultural strength is its lack of flashy presentations.
 Amazon doesn’t do PowerPoint or other slide shows.
 They prefer memos of up to six pages, reviewed in silence for 30 minutes at the start of a meeting, understanding it could take a week of deep thinking and analysis, and require many revisions and feedback from others.
-A six-pager is approximately 3,000 words, or 5x longer than this post.
+A six-pager is approximately 3,000 words or 5x longer than this post.

 Healthcare as a whole will never be as consumer-centric as Amazon.
 It’s emotional, episodic, has huge regulatory burdens and distortions, and 85% of the cost is not born directly by the patient (indirectly, yes, it does impact us through lower wages).
 Shopping in healthcare, or consumerism, has limits, and is hard to compare to car shopping.

 What do consumers want in healthcare and what can they realistically expect?
 One thing is choice.
-Another is low total cost.
-In the individual Obamacare plans, people choose very high deductible coverage.
-According to eHealth, of the 2M non-subsidy* enrollees in the Affordable Care Act (ACA) marketplace, the average individual deductible was $4,358.
-As a side note, this figure is on the short-list of the most misquoted statistics in healthcare.
-Many use it as if applied to the 150M+ world of employer-sponsored insurance, where the average single deductible is $1,500, and plan menus are smaller and selected by the employer.
+Another is low costs and what I call good-enough quality (for the basic things).
+In the individual Obamacare marketplace, consumers choose very high deductible coverage.
+According to eHealth, of the 2M non-subsidy1 enrollees in the Affordable Care Act (ACA) marketplace, the average individual deductible was $4,358.2.
+Many use it as if applied to the 150M+ world of employer-sponsored insurance, where the average single deductible is $1,500, and plan menus are smaller and selected by the employer3.

 Consumer perception and results matter too.
 “Am I getting my money’s worth?”
 In the context of the Amazon-Berkshire-JPMorgan initiative, Jamie Dimon of JPMorgan talks about “better satisfaction for employees.”
 Warren Buffett mentions change “where people feel they’re getting better care.…preferably with lower costs.”
 Using scale is fine to reduce administrative burdens and negotiate discounts, but disruption to the employees, risks of balance billing, or drastic cuts will be noticed.